Application is closed

 - Science

-- STEM-related project that is advised by a STEM faculty and/or graduate student
+- STEM-related research project that is advised by a STEM faculty and/or graduate student

-Students will participate in writing workshops with a focus on college application preparation.
+- Students will participate in weekly writing workshops with a focus on college application preparation.

-Students will meet in mentoring small groups facilitated by the Center for Student Diversity & Inclusion.
+- Students will meet in mentoring small groups facilitated by the Center for Student Diversity & Inclusion professional staff and/or campus partners.

-Students will participate in and learn more about collaborative learning through group tutoring and academic coaching sessions offered through the Student Academic Success Center.
+- Students will apply collaborative learning strategies by engaging in group tutoring and academic coaching offered through the Student Academic Success Center.

 To be eligible for the SAMS program, students must:

-- Be a junior in high school at the time of application submission.
+Be in 11th grade in high school at the time of application submission.

 Students selected for the SAMS program have the following qualities: